FAQ's for Those Needing Our Services

 Yes, we have an extensive range of donated clothing, shoes and other accessories for men, women and children.
 We have clothing to prepare you for job interviews and to keep you warm in the winter.
 Children receive new school clothes, and we also have items for babies and toddlers.
 There is no charge for any of the clothing.

-Is there a safe place to store my baggage?
+Is there a safe place to store my baggage and get mail?

-Yes, one of the key services we offer to you is our secure/locked areas, where you may safely store a backpack, suitcase, or other personal belongings.
+Yes, one of the key services we offer to you is our secure/locked areas where you may safely store a backpack, suitcase, or other personal belongings.
 We do have limits on the amount of baggage we can store, depending on the center.
 Mail can be sent to the Mission’s address.

 Do you have any addiction recovery programs?

 Most evenings we have transportation to and from Christ-centered Celebrate Recovery meetings that take place in a variety of churches around town.
-We are thankful that these churches reach out and welcome our mission guests with open arms!
+We are thankful that these churches reach out and welcome our Mission guests with open arms!
 For further long-term commitment to wellness and a change of lifestyle, we also offer our Life Change Program – free of charge to men and women.

 More questions?
 Please complete our CONTACT US form, or give us a call at 541-344-3251.
 We would be honored to be a part of your new beginning.